 The Board has voted to raise membership dues for institutional members from $300 to $350 beginning in 2019-2020.

 ASIANetwork is a consortium that offers many programs for its member colleges and universities, focusing particularly on smaller schools that may not otherwise have competitive access to extra-muros funding.
 Increasingly, ASIANetwork programs require a piloting phase of one to several years, during which time they are funded by the consortium directly, in order to demonstrate their value to an outside donor.
-Meanwhile, annual membership dues have remained at $300 since 2007, with no adjustment for inflation.
+Meanwhile, annual membership dues have remained at $300 since 2007, with no adjustment for inflation. ($300 in 2007 is $363 in 2018 dollars.)
 In view of these factors, the Board thinks it reasonable to raise those dues to $350.

 Overview of ASIANetwork programs: